surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

-## Creating Visualisations and gra
+## Creating Visualisations and graphs
 ## 9 different chart type

 Bi+ enables you to visualize the data in  different chart types and provides some standard editing options.